oracle-livelabs/developer/db-application-development/nodedb-development/nodedb-development.md

 Download the free Oracle Instant Client Basic zip file from [Oracle Instant Client for Microsoft Windows (x64) 64-bit](https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html) .
 (If your Node.js is 32-bit, then you will need to download the 32-bit Basic package from here instead).
 Remember to install the matching VS Re distributable, as shown on the download page.

-Extract the libraries to an accessible directory, for example the libraries could be in C:\oracle\instantclient\_19\_8
+Extract the libraries to an accessible directory.
+For example,  the libraries could be in C:\oracle\instantclient\_19\_8

 ### Oracle Linux

-If you are using Oracle Linux 7 run these commands
+If you are using Oracle Linux 7, run these commands

 ```
 <copy>